tetra-framework/tetra/docs/source/component-libraries.md

 ## Splitting up component files

 You may find that when you have multiple components and component libraries you will want to split the files up to organise them better.
-As noted above, as long as your `Library` instances are in `yourapp.componets` or `yourapp.tetra_componets` you can place the components anywhere.
+As noted above, as long as your `Library` instances are in `yourapp.components` or `yourapp.tetra_components` you can place the components anywhere.
 However, this is the recommended way to organise them:

 With a `components` package, your `__init__.py` needs to have all your `Library` instances imported and available: